ckeditor/ckeditor4/tests/plugins/emoji/manual/spacerequired.md

 ## For both editors:

-1. Place caret at the end of line.
+1. Place caret at the end of first line.

 1. Type ':bu' without space before.

 1. Type ' :bu' with space.

+1. Place caret at the end of second line and repeat step 2.

 ### Expected

-When there is no space:
+- Nothing happens when there is no preceding space.

-- Nothing happens.

-When there is space:

-- Emoji suggestion box appears.
+- When there is preceding space or it is beginning of line emoji suggestion box appears.

 ### Unexpected

-When there is no space:

-- Emoji suggestion box appears.
+- Emoji suggestion box appears when there is no preceding space.

 ----
 ## Example emoji to use in tests: